Cam Gallagher Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.02 team ERA ranks 11th across all league pitching staffs.
+- The Rangers have the 11th-ranked team ERA across all league pitching staffs (3.98).

-- Rangers pitchers combine to allow 100 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The left-hander's most recent time out came on Saturday against the Washington Nationals, when he tossed three innings, surrendering seven earned runs while allowing eight hits.
+- The lefty last pitched on Monday, July 3 against the Houston Astros, when he threw 1 1/3 innings, allowing six earned runs while giving up six hits.

-- The 32-year-old has an ERA of 4.71, with 9.7 strikeouts per nine innings, in 17 games this season.
-Opponents have a .242 batting average against him.
+- In 17 games this season, the 32-year-old has a 4.81 ERA and 5.9 strikeouts per nine innings, while allowing a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.